 Few would disagree that solid tumours currently present both the greatest challenge and the most significant opportunity to the T cell immunotherapy field.
 The scientific obstacles are far from trivial, but recent improvements to the enabling technology toolbox and promising autologous and allogeneic approaches entering the clinic suggest that the breakthrough may not be too far away.

 Against this backdrop, CGTI assembled a stellar panel to participate in a free-to-view Roundtable this month.
 Watch Dr Sadik Kassim (Executive Director, Kite Pharma, A Gilead Company), Tamara J. Laskowski, PhD, (Senior Research Scientist – Immunotherapy, Allison Group Department of Immunology, MD Anderson Cancer Center), Dr Janani Krishnamurthy (Senior Scientist, Atara Biotherapeutics) and John O’Rourke (Head Of Product Development, Cell Analytics, Sartorius) as they explore some of the key strategic and technical questions facing academia, pharma/biotech and the enabling tool provider community alike.

-Watch this On Demand for this free webinar today to find out:
+Watch this free On Demand webinar today to find out:

 Experts from two of the foremost cell & gene therapy biotechs seeking to drive this transition, plus a leading academic and analytics tool provider, assemble to discuss progress to date and next steps in this vital endeavor.